Riddesh05/Riddesh05/README.md

 # 📂 My Portfolio
-💡 *Crafted with curiosity, driven by data.*
+🔍 Exploring patterns, building intelligence.
-A curated collection of my best work — from machine learning models to meaningful data insights.
+A showcase of my journey — from models to insights that matter.

 👉 [**Visit My Portfolio**](https://riddesh-portfolio-link.com)